PaloAltoNetworks/gaia/doc/documentation.md

 Type: `[]byte`

-The json-encoded data that represents the resource.
+The json encoded data that represents the resource.

 ##### `kind` [`required`]